galibansari7/My-Projects/README.md

 # My-Projects
-It contains my Projects created by me.
+It contains Projects created by me.